 - Air Handling Unit (AHU)-An HVAC system component that conditions and delivers air through the system.
 It typically contains one or more supply and return fans, heating/cooling coils, and filters to condition the air.
 Conditioning may include particulate filtering, adding or removing heat, and adding or removing moisture.
-A varying portion of the return air from the conditioned space may be recirculated and mixed with incoming outside air for delivery to the conditioned space. - Air Inlet-An aperture (grille, diffuser, or louvered opening) through which air is intentionally drawn from a conditioned space. - Air Outlet-An aperture (grille, diffuser, or louvered opening) through which air is intentionally delivered to a conditioned space. - Air Quality Standard-A governmentmandated regulation specifying the maximum contaminant concentration beyond which health risks are considered to be unacceptable.
+A varying portion of the return air from the conditioned space may be recirculated and mixed with incoming outside air for delivery to the conditioned space. - Air Inlet-Grille, diffuser, or louvered opening through which air is intentionally drawn from a conditioned space.

+Air Outlet-Grille, diffuser, or louvered opening through which air is intentionally delivered to a conditioned space.

+Air Quality Standard-A governmentmandated regulation specifying the maximum contaminant concentration beyond which health risks are considered to be unacceptable.